-Information on our audited accounts, governance, feedback and complaints procedure and our data protection policy is outlined on this page and you can visit a specific section using the links below.Risk Feedback & Complaints Data Protection
+Information on our audited accounts, governance, feedback and complaints procedure and our data protection policy is outlined on this page.

 Learn more about TDA's Governance

-Our financial statements for the period 1 October 2017 to 30 September 2018 are available here.
+Our financial statements for the period 30 September 2020 to 19 February 2021 are available here.
 Accounts are externally audited by KPMG and prepared in accordance with the charity SORP standard of accountability and transparency.

 Two committees oversee the governance of Trinity Foundation - the Trinity Foundation Trustees and the Trinity Foundation Audit & Risk Committee who assist the Trustees in fulfilling their function.